 Investment returns are not guaranteed.
 Past performance is not a reliable indicator of future returns.

 Based on the returns of the AustralianSuper Balanced Investment option compared the SuperRatings Fund Crediting Rate Survey – SR50 Balanced (60-76) Index.
-Top 10 performing fund for the 1, 3, 5, 7, 10, 15 and 20 years to 30 June 2018.
+Top 10 performing fund for the 1, 3, 5, 7, 10, 15 and 20 years to 30 June 2019.
 You can view returns for all AustralianSuper investment option here.
 Returns from equivalent options of ARF and STA are used in calculating return for periods that begin before 1 July 2006.
 Investment returns are not guaranteed.
 Past performance is not a reliable indicator of future returns.

 Readers Digest Most Trusted Brands – Superannuation category winner for seven years running 2013-2019 according to research conducted by independent research agency Catalyst Research.

 The financial advice you receive will be provided under the Australian Financial Services Licence held by a third party and is therefore not the responsibility of AustralianSuper.
 With your approval, a fee may be charged if a Statement of Advice is produced.

-The 5 year and since inception figures shown are rolling returns as at 30 June 2019.
+Historical returns for the AustralianSuper Balanced option for periods to 30 June 2019.
 Returns from equivalent options of ARF and STA are used in calculating return for periods that begin before 1 July 2006.
 You can view returns for all AustralianSuper investment options here.
 Investment returns aren’t guaranteed.
 Past performance isn’t a reliable indicator of future returns.